PREGNANCY AND PARENTAL LEAVE FOR SCHOOL EMPLOYEES

-Leave exercised pursuant to the Massachusetts Maternity Leave Law may commence only upon the birth or adoption of a child and must be taken consecutively, so neither the employer nor the employee has discretion with respect to that matter.
+Leave exercised pursuant to the Massachusetts Parental Leave Law may commence only upon the birth or adoption of a child and must be taken consecutively, so neither the employer nor the employee has discretion with respect to that matter.

 Under the Family and Medical Leave Act, vacation weeks do not count against your 12-week entitlement.
 If you use three weeks of FMLA leave at the end of one school year, you will have nine weeks left at the beginning of the next school year.
 In fact, if your employer uses the academic year rather than the calendar year as the 12-month period, you may be entitled to an additional 12 weeks at the beginning of the following school year.
-Under the Massachusetts Maternity Leave Law, the issue is not settled.
-An argument also can be made that vacation weeks should not count against the eight weeks of MMLL maternity leave.
+Under the Massachusetts Parental Leave Law, the issue is not settled.
+An argument also can be made that vacation weeks should not count against the eight weeks of MPLL leave.

 Regarding sick leave, however, the answer is generally different.
 You cannot claim FMLA leave for your own illness (such as complications of pregnancy or recovery from childbirth) for a period of time in which you are not actually sick or disabled.
-Therefore, any FMLA or MMLL leave you take after you are no longer disabled from pregnancy or childbirth would be parental leave rather than medical leave.
+Therefore, any FMLA or MPLL leave you take after you are no longer disabled from pregnancy or childbirth would be parental leave rather than medical leave.
 As noted above, the FMLA generally does not require your employer to provide paid sick leave during parental leave.

 Example: If you give birth without complications in May, your period of disability would end six to eight weeks later, in mid-summer.
 The summer weeks would not count against your unpaid FMLA leave entitlement and you would still have some weeks remaining in September.
 However, since you would no longer be sick or disabled in September, you would not be entitled to use your paid sick leave at that time – unless your contract gives you that right.